Teeth whitening is an extremely popular procedure for adults of all ages - being an effective and non-invasive way of

 Oral hydrogen peroxide whitening gel is applied to the teeth, where it remains for about 15 minutes before being washed off.

-The procedure is repeated 3 to 4 times during the session.
+The procedure is repeated 3 to 4 times during a session.

 After the session, your teeth will be notably lighter.
 With an in-office session, you’ll also get a take-home kit so you can further lighten the teeth at home, or perform touch-ups later on.

 Our take-home teeth whitening system is a more cost-effective alternative to the in-office application and still achieves great results.

 It involves the creation of two custom-fitted trays, one each for the upper and lower jaws, tailored to your teeth and designed to fit snugly and comfortably.

 You’ll also be provided with a kit containing a carbamide peroxide whitening gel to be applied to the trays.
 Simply wear the gelled trays for as little as 90 minutes a day, with excellent results usually achieved after 14-20 days.

 The take-home kit can be used for future touch-ups with the purchase of readily available whitening gel from our practice.

 Teeth Whitening FAQs

 With both systems, the active ingredient penetrates deep into the tooth to chemically break up stains.
 It doesn’t just work on the surface, it actively and thoroughly lightens each tooth.
 Unlike whitening toothpaste, professional tooth whitening is non-abrasive on teeth.

 Many years of clinical use and extensive research has shown that whitening is safe and does not weaken teeth.